Ikovops/terakube/README.md

 ## Goal of the project

-- Learn Terraform.
+- Use Terraform.
-- Learn Ansible.
+- Use and dive into Ansible.
-- Deploy a Kubernetes cluster against Linode cloud provider.
+- Deploy a from-scratch Kubernetes cluster against multiple cloud providers.

 ## TODO

-- [ ] `instance-0` node should initialize the kube cluster.
+- [x] `instance-0` node should initialize the kube cluster.
-- [ ] The node must install Flannel networking component.
+- [x] The node must install Calico networking component.
-- [ ] The nodes should join the kube cluster automatically.
+- [x] The nodes should join the kube cluster automatically.
 - [ ] Decouple files to adapt from different cloud providers.

 ### Variables